-Checkboxes shown as unchecked in the two above pictures may be checked or unchecked, but don't have effect to activity evaluation.
+Checkboxes shown as unchecked in the two above pictures may be checked or unchecked, but don't have any effect on activity evaluation.

 A tab named "Evaluation" is present on the F1 Help Information Monitor.
 Once the activity is running it displays dynamic information about the player train performance up to that moment.